Defamation of Character PA

-Defamation is a crime that occurs when someone makes false and harmful statements about another individual.
-There are two types of defamation, “libel”, typically referring to a statement that is in writing or that has been published online, and “slander”, which is typically orated.
+Defamation is a civil wrong that occurs when someone makes false and harmful statements about another individual and causes harm to his or her reputation.
+There are two types of defamation, “libel”, typically referring to a method of defamation that is in writing or that has been published online, and “slander”, which is defamation that is typically orated.
 In order to establish a defamation case, the libel or slander must have been made public in some manner, resulting in harm to the subject’s reputation, future opportunities, and even physical or mental health.

-When responding to this crime, many choose to file a “cease and desist” letter, instructing the perpetrator who is making injurious claims to stop before further legal action is taken.
-Learn more about defamation and how to understand the State of Pennsylvania’s particular laws, below.
+When responding to this civil wrong, many choose to send a cease and desist letter, instructing the perpetrator who is making injurious claims to stop before further legal action is taken.
+Learn more about defamation and how to understand the state of Pennsylvania’s particular laws, below.

 How to Define Defamation in Pennsylvania Law?

 Recognizing slander versus libel

 As mentioned previously, the two elements of defamation are slander and libel: